The classification controls whether you earn overtime. Two tests, several exemption categories, and a lot of common misconceptions.

 |---|---|

-If you believe you're incorrectly classified as exempt and should be receiving overtime pay, you have options:
+If you suspect you've been incorrectly classified as exempt and should be earning overtime, here's the order of operations:

-Review your duties: Compare your actual job responsibilities against the exemption criteria
+Compare your actual responsibilities against the exemption criteria above.

-File a complaint: Contact the Department of Labor Wage and Hour Division
+Contact the Department of Labor Wage and Hour Division.

-Consult an attorney: Employment lawyers can evaluate your situation
+Employment lawyers can evaluate your situation and quantify back pay.